andrenth/sequoia/README.md

 ## Issues and limitations

 * No arbitrary expressions on joins;
+* All table definitions must be in the same file (though queries can be defined in separate files).
 * No `INSERT`, `UPDATE` or `DELETE` support (yet).
 * No documentation other than this file (yet).